Who We Are

 During his U.S. Secret Service tenure, Lamb investigated and made numerous arrests in the areas of counterfeiting, bank fraud, threats against the President, computer crimes and identity theft.
 His duties included domestic and international protection assignments during the Clinton and George W. Bush administrations.
 During the 2000 presidential campaign, Todd worked as a site supervisor for countless presidential campaign events across the country.
 In early 2001, he was appointed to the national Joint Terrorism Task Force (JTTF) and after the terrorists’ attacks, he was assigned to portions of the 9-11 investigation.
 He received training and briefings from the U.S. Secret Service, F.B.I., and C.I.A headquarters in Langley, VA.

-Lamb has also worked in the private sector as a landman in Oklahoma’s energy industry, and was General Counsel for a national energy and wireless company.
+Lamb has also worked in the private sector as an attorney and a landman in Oklahoma’s energy industry, and was General Counsel for a national energy and wireless company.
+He received the distinguished alumni award from his alma mater in 2011.
+He has also been a guest lecturer at various bar associations.
 A northwest Oklahoma native, Todd played football at Louisiana Tech University, then returned to Oklahoma earning his bachelor’s degree from Oklahoma State University and later his law degree.
 Todd and his family are active in their church, where he serves in various leadership roles.

 Chief Operations Officer